loganjmaurer/Bible/README.md

-Text mining the Bible.
-My goal is to use a Markov chain to generate fake verses.
-I will ask my priest if this is a sacrilege.
+I used a Markov chain to generate fake Bible verses.